 Were there any other problems or surprises with the data?

 We would see a photo of a red product, and say, “Okay, these goggles are red”, but when we ordered a box there were two red, five pink and so on – it was an assorted box.
 That wasn’t mentioned anywhere.
-So then we needed a photo of each colour.
-We found we couldn’t rely on their stock number, because they don’t split it out in colours.
+So then we needed a photo of each color.
+We found we couldn’t rely on their stock number, because they don’t split it out in colors.
 So we had to make sure for those items that we only sold them if we had the stock on site.
-We had to recreate SKUs and split up the colours.
+We had to recreate SKUs and split up the colors.

 Then the supplier would say, “This is the new version”, but we only had a photo and details for the old version.
 That slowed us down a lot, because when we received the item it would turn out they hadn’t got any more of the pink ones we’d been selling, only black ones.
 We were working on the inventory data as we were ordering it in, but would be surprised when it arrived.
 But it was a good learning curve on the difference between how a wholesaler uses data, and how they structure their inventory, as opposed to a retailer.